-Join George Maestri for an in-depth discussion in this video Understanding animation curves, part of Animation Techniques: Creating Smooth Motion.
+Join George Maestri for an in-depth discussion in this video Understanding animation curves, part of Creating Smooth Motion in Animation.

 - Let's start off by understanding some of the basics of animation curves.
 Now, I'm using Maya but these techniques should apply to just about any software that supports animation curves.
 Now, we're gonna be animating these simple rocket planes here.
 I've got one, two, and three.
 So let's start off by animating some of these, taking a look at the curves and understanding how the curves affect the character of the motion of the object.
 So, gonna start off with the top one and we're going to create a very simple animation.